 Planning a youth worship service goes much more smoothly when you stick to a routine.
 So I’ve assembled 7 easy steps to help you master how to plan a church youth program.

 For our ministry, the main program is on the weekend.
 So I regularly meet with our youth service team to keep everything organized and on track.

 We’ve settled on the name The Weekend Tornado for our youth service.
-Some weeks it’s an F5, while others it’s not much more than some whipping wind.
+Some weeks it’s an F5, while others it’s not much more than a whipping wind.
 But it’s never just a gentle breeze!

-7 Steps To Plan a Youth Service:
+7 Steps for How to Plan a Church Youth Program

 This is the step of actually holding a youth service.
 We conduct four student services every weekend, so execution actually takes two days.
 Making sure each service improves and is as good as or better than the last is always a challenge.
-Execution with excellence is tough, especially when you’ve already seen or given the message, songs, and games three times already.
+Execution with excellence is tough, especially when you’ve already seen or given the message, songs, and games three times.

 Then it’s time to start planning your next youth service.
 After all, it’ll be here in just a few days!

 What’s the best advice you recommend for how to plan a church youth program?
 We’d love to hear your tips in the comments section.